Mental Health and LGBTQ+ History Month

 Wellbeing

 The UK celebrates LGBTQ+ history month every February.
-We hold this history month to celebrate the history and progress of the community but equally it’s also a time to hear stories of how mental health might affect LGBTQ+ people.
+We hold this history month to celebrate the history and progress of the community but equally it can also be a time to reflect on how far there is to go and how mental health might affect LGBTQ+ people.

 Why is LGBTQ+ History Month important?